 Canopy loss from urban development areas is not limited to residential areas and can also be observed in industrial development areas.
 Figure 11 shows the loss of vegetation in the western portion of the industrial area on the City's boundary in the Maddington-Kenwick Strategic Employment Area (MKSEA).
 This loss will likely continue as the area continues to undergo its transition from rural to an industrial precinct.

-Figure 11 MKSEA aerial imagery comparison
+2017 - 15-20 % canopy cover Figure 11 MKSEA aerial imagery comparison